-Easy to see the impact of change
+Easy to Detect the Impact of Change

 Budgets are mostly the same year after year under this approach.
 But, if management makes any change made to it, one can easily identify it by comparing it with earlier budgets.

-Leads to extra spending
+Leads to Extra Spending

 This is the biggest disadvantage of this approach.
 It is a known fact that each department tries to get as much as it can to fund its operations.
 So, if incremental budgeting is in use, the department will try to spend as much money as they possibly can to ensure that they get a similar amount for the next budget.

 This approach assumes that everything stays the same as last year with minimum changes.
 Thus, it fails to take into account the changing circumstances.